omnilaboratory/obd/docs/OBD-README.md

 # Dependency

-[Omnicore 0.18](https://github.com/OmniLayer/omnicore) or later integrates the latest BTC core 0.18, which enables relative time locker used in RSM contracts and HTL contracts.
+If you run your own tracker, you should maintain an [Omnicore 0.18](https://github.com/OmniLayer/omnicore)(or later) full node, which integrates the latest BTC core 0.18 and which enables relative time locker used in RSM contracts and HTL contracts.

+Runing an obd node don't require full btc/omni node.
+The obd node should connects a remote tracker for full node services.

 # Installation and minimum system requirment
 The following instruction works for Ubuntu 14.04.4 LTS, golang 1.10 or later.